 Theology

+The Masters in Theology is an innovative postgraduate degree designed for those preparing for ministry.
 Taught in conjunction with the Church of Ireland Theological Institute, the course offers a distinctive learning experience based on the integration of the fields of Theology, Biblical Studies, and Christian Practice.
 Students will engage critically with the intellectual challenges of ministry through the study of key themes in biblical, theological and ministerial studies.
 The course is thus framed around a clear interaction between both theory and practice and across a variety of areas of ministerial formation.

 This course aims to maintain a rigorous academic core whilst also broadening the scope of content and assessment to include professional application.

-This course is offered either in: Mode A (residential learning) which runs for three years, or Mode B (non-residential blended learning, which runs for four years.
+This course is offered either in: Mode A (residential learning) which runs for three years, or Mode B (non-residential blended learning), which runs for four years.

 Subjects taught